github/choosealicense.com/README.md

 #### Optional fields

+* `featured` - Whether the license should be featured on the main page (defaults to false)
 * `note` - Additional information about the licenses
 * `using` - A list of notable projects using the license in the form of `project_name: "url"`
 * `redirect_from` - Relative path(s) to redirect to the license from, to prevent breaking old URLs